 Prior to the passage of HB21-1298, Polis signed HB21-1106 into law, a “safe storage” bill that intends to prevent unauthorized individuals from accessing firearms.
 Critics believe this law will impede lawful gun owners’ ability to access their firearms quickly in confrontations with home invaders.

 The latest news is part of a broader trend of anti-gun legislation breezing through the Colorado General Assembly over the past few years.
 Since Democrats were able to pass universal gun registration and a magazine ban in 2013, gun control has become embedded in Colorado politics.
-In 2019, California boosted its civilian disarmament credentials by passing a red flag gun confiscation order.
+In 2019, Colorado boosted its civilian disarmament credentials by passing a red flag gun confiscation order.

 HB21-1298’s inevitable passage will only solidify the state as an anti-Second Amendment bastion.
 At the present, Colorado received a dismal 40th place per Guns & Ammo magazine’s Best States for Gun Owners rankings.
 With gun control being passed with relative ease, Colorado will continue its anti-gun decline.